timothyvarghese/AbstractSeries/README.md

      Corrected many type mismatches in functions to make this change work

   v9: Added time measurement to check using the function clock() and time.h following some code in Stack Overflow
-      Found the following numbers for Fibonacci sums of the first N fibonacci N                                       Running Time (seconds)
+      Found the following numbers for Fibonacci sums of the first N fibonacci.
+N = 10 was 3.12, N = 40 was 60 seconds but N = 48 took over 10 minutes.
-      10                                       3.12
-      20                                       12.46
-      30                                        17.599
-      40                                        55
-      48                                     > 10 minutes

 The running time is growing too fast because every call to isFibonacci starts computing      Fibonacci Numbers starting from 1

   v10:  Tried to keep state within the Fibonacci function to remember the last Fibonacci number using Functors and Lamdas
          Did not figure out how to pass a function pointer to a functor.
 Finally, settled for using static variables to